Interview Questions and Techniques For Hiring a Consultant

 - How many ping pong balls can you fit in a commercial airliner?

 The thought process could be totally abstract, using educated guesses and scaling.
-Alternatively a candidate could be expected to take a much more numerate approach, perhaps calculating the volume of a cylinder using the estimated measurements the plane, and dividing that against the volume of a ping pong ball.
+Alternatively, a candidate could be expected to take a much more numerate approach, perhaps calculating the volume of a cylinder using the estimated measurements of the plane, and dividing that against the volume of a ping pong ball.
 Neither is necessarily right or wrong; it depends on what the employer is wishing to assess.

-Stay tuned to our content hub for a more in depth look at all of the things covered in this article, both from a candidate and employer perspective.
+Stay tuned to our content hub for a more in-depth look at all of the things covered in this article, both from a candidate and employer perspective.

 If you've got your interview questions and techniques sorted, but need help finding the ideal candidates to start your recruitment process, contact us today.